 10.1 You may use your account to send funds to third parties.
 Your ability to send funds will be subject to any funding restrictions imposed by the provider of your applicable Payment Method.

-10.2 American Express will not be available as a Payment Method for certain merchants, such as branded airlines and certain travel merchants, and for point of sale transactions, such as through Check In and PayPal Here.
+- American Express will not be available as a Payment Method for certain merchants, such as branded airlines and certain travel merchants; and

 10.3 Where your Payment Method is a Nominated Bank Account, you authorise us to debit it via the Bulk Electronic Clearing System.

-10.4 As part of our risk assessment procedures, and as required by law, we may from time to time request information (such as photo identification) from you to authenticate your identity before you can send funds to third parties.
+10.4 As part of our risk assessment procedures, and as required by law, we may from time to time request information (such as photo identification) from you to Confirm Your Identity before you can send funds to third parties.

 10.5 You are responsible for ensuring the accuracy of information you provide about the recipient of a payment, including the email address or mobile number to which the payment is sent and the amount of the payment.